sdrtba/YandexMusicOauthExtension/README.md

-# Расширение для получения Oauth токена Яндекс.Музыки
+# Extension to get Yandex.Music Oauth

 - set the token with the corresponding button.
 - then copy